Chihuahua health problems

 Breeds with a large head and small pelvis are more prone to difficulties during the birthing process.
 When the puppies head is bigger than the mum’s pelvis, C-section is required to prevent life-threatening situations.

 Chihuahuas birthing will always present risks, but some of them may be prevented with few precautions.
-Always wait until the mum is 2-3 years of age before breeding, so that the pelvic region and hip-width are fully formed and at maximum width and females should always be larger than the males they are bred with, to have a better chance to be able to deliver the puppies naturally.
+Breeders should always wait until the mum is 2-3 years of age before breeding, so that the pelvic region and hip-width are fully formed and at maximum width.
+Females should always be larger than the males they are bred with, to have a better chance to be able to deliver the puppies naturally.

 In addition, genetic tests for the most common diseases in Chihuahuas are always recommended to avoid breeding individuals that will transmit these diseases to their litter.